mrhsce/IslahwebNewsReader/README.md

 	Second phase: proposed for Tuesday 02/09
+	- Merge the three parsers for news in one ✔
-	- Find a goot flat icon for filled and empty star for add to archive button
+	- Find a goot flat icon for filled and empty star for add to archive button ✔
-	- Add archive button to the action bar and name it "Archive"
+	- Add archive button to the action bar and name it "Archive" ✔
-	- Make a tab view for archive containing News,Announcements,interview and article
+	- Make a tab view for archive containing News,Announcements,interview and article ✔
 	- When the tab is empty show the help to add a content to archive
 	- Add button to remove from the archive when a content is removed archived becomes false and if ten other newer contents exist it is removed